abishekjames/ML-predict-salary-anaysis/README.md

 ## Deployment in Heroku

-I have Deployed the api in Heroku, [Click here](https://ml-salary-prediction.herokuapp.com/)
+I have Deployed the api in Heroku